Bikeman868/UrlRewrite.Net/README.md

 ```

 This example defines a custom action that will be registered with IoC to construct a new instance on each usage.
 IoC will inject dependencies by constructing a new instance of `IStringMatch` and passing a singleton instance of `MySingleton` when `MyCustomAction` is constructed.

+This `Package` class also specifies that this package has a dependency on `IStringMatch`.
+If there are no dlls in the application that provide an implementation of this interface then `Ioc.Modules` will throw an exception at startup containing a helpful message.
+In this case an `IStringMatch` implmentation is provided by the Rewrite Module.

 This works because the Rewrite Module uses `Ioc.Modules` internally. `Ioc.Modules` will probe all assemblies in your application at startup looking for classes that have the `[Package]` attribute attached and implement the `IPackage` interface.
 These classes define the IoC needs of the application.
 The Rewrite Module constructs a Ninject container and configures it using the information from these `Package` classes.